aforward9600/pokemonpalette/README.md

 - Fix jump kick effect doing 0 crash damage
 - On GBC, moves animations are colored according to type
 - Can Fly and Teleport out of maps using the Forest tileset
+- Pokemon can now learn more than 1 more per level

 #Changes not yet in the release branch:
 -----------